-I grew up in a traditional Andalusian family, surrounded by olive trees and the smell of olive oil in my mom's kitchen.
-Olive Oil is more than a culinary product for me, it is a way of living in my family and has been for generations.
+HOLA, my name is Veronica and I grew up in a traditional Andalusian family, surrounded by olive trees and the smell of olive oil in my mom's kitchen.
+Extra Virgin Olive Oil is more than a culinary product for me, it is a way of living in my family and has been for generations.
 My hometown, Cazorla, is a small village in the south east of Spain, a region which has been home to olive harvesting for more than 800 years.
 The region is certified as a Protected Designation of Origin due to its unique geographical environment and natural and human factors; and is home to the second largest environmentally protected area in Europe.

-Once I was 10 years old, Cazorla became my hometown.
-It is located in the heart of the largest olive-growing area in Spain and the world.
+Cazorla, my hometown, is located in the heart of the largest olive-growing area in Spain and the world.
 This region is 1,331 square kilometers and the 30% of it are olive trees.

 I have 11 family members dedicated exclusively to their olive oil groves using techniques that are respectful of the environment in order to avoid soil erosion and degradation and to preserve biodiversity.
 Some of them have 1 grove, some have 2, and others have up to 5 small groves, inherited from my grandparents and great grandparents for countless generations.